tundish/pity_of_thieves/pot/odric/13_exploration.rst

 From the beams of the |PLAYER_SPOT| hang carvings of the old Gods.

-There are benches against the wall and several barrels on the dirt floow to serve as tables.
+There are benches against the wall and several barrels on the dirt floor to serve as tables.

 {exits}